exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/introduction.md

 // => 1
 ```

 Some other helpful built-in methods that are available to analyze an array are shown below.
 See [MDN][mdn-array-methods] for a full list of array methods.

 ### `includes`

-> The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate. [^1]
+The `includes(value)` method determines whether an array includes a certain value.
+It returns `true` when the value is included, `false` otherwise.

 ```javascript
 const numbers = [1, 'two', 3, 'four'];